IsaacLeimgruber/ADA_labs_repo/Project/README.md

 ##### For hydraulic power :

 We used [this list of reports](http://www.bfe.admin.ch/themen/00490/00491/index.html?dossier_id=01049&lang=fr) to find the hydraulic plants of Switzerland.
-We had to select from this list over their date and information.
+We had to select from this list over their dates and information.
 From there we found the average production per year and per canton, how many plants is there per canton as well as the detail of each of those plants.
 However as stated above, the report were PDFs so had to be converted to CSV before they could be cleaned and merged (all that process is done and explained in the [notebook](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/Project_Final.ipynb)).
 We've started by doing graphs separating by plant and by canton to see their evolution of production over time.
 But some cantons, like Argovie, have more then 30 plants while others like Appenzell Rh. int./ext. only have 5.
 We've discussed ways to better represent such differences and chose to select the 5 most significant plant per canton (the ones that had the highest production in 2017).
 We decided to save the graphs that represent the average annual GW/h per year and to compare only their winter to summer production difference in the [notebook](https://github.com/IsaacLeimgruber/ADA_labs_repo/blob/master/Project/Project_Final.ipynb).

 The search for viable data continue and the next found was on wood.